 The Sukawati District is famous for its extensive population of sculptors, woodcrafters and other artists.
 That is why it is the best place to host this cultural museum.
 Five traditional Balinese Pavilions are spread over 1.4 hectares.
 Inside them, thematically displayed, is one of the world's richest collections of masks and puppets.
 Represented here are not only Indonesian cultural artifacts, but also those from Africa, China, Latin America, and Europe - over 5000 items in all.
 Among the type of artifacts you find you are the Indonesian leather shadow puppet, the Japanese bunraku dolls, 16th century European marionettes, figurines from Indian mythology, and one house dedicated to Balinese puppets and masks alone.
 All of these are described in detail at the museum and their significance is explained.

-Setia Darma House Of Mask And Puppets Ticket Prices
+Entrance Ticket Details For Setia Darma House Of Mask And Puppets

 - Donations are appreciated.

-How To reach Setia Darma House Of Mask And Puppets by Public Transport
+How to Reach Setia Darma House Of Mask And Puppets

 - Drive to here.